Understanding Latino Political Engagement and Activity on Social Media

-In a survey of more than 2,500 individuals from across America who identify as Latino/Hispanic/Latinx, we find that Latinos use social media differently than White Americans.
+In a survey of more than 2,500 individuals from across America who identify as Latino, we find that Latinos' social media political activity is comparable to whites.

 Abstract